mmurygin/notes/microservices/common.md

 1. Do not start with microservices.
 Because getting bounded context wrong it's very expensive.
 So it's better to wait until thigs become stable
 1. **Retry all requests**
 1. Create topic for error messages
+1. All event handlers should be **idempotent**.
+GET and PUT requests also should be idempotent.
+1. If you use message queue you should handle the capability for messages to arrive in different order.

 ## API
 1. Use correct HTTP status codes